 Am I A Candidate?

 It is estimated that more than half of the population in the United States is overweight, and one-third of them are obese.
 These obese individuals are at risk for developing one or more serious health conditions.
 Fortunately, obesity surgery at our practice can help reduce the risk of developing these co-morbidities as well as help obese individuals to live happier and healthier lives.
-Dr. David Kim is an experienced medical professional who has been recognized by the American Society for Metabolic and Bariatric Surgery as a “Surgeon of Excellence” for combining advanced obesity surgery techniques with individualized care and attention.
+Our bariatric surgeons offer advanced obesity surgery techniques with individualized care and attention.
 If you are interested in obesity surgery at our practice, find out whether you might be a suitable candidate by reading the information below.

 Obesity Surgery Candidates